shawnchiao/updated-code-test/README.md

 3. Create a new instance of the class on the solution.js, passing in the required parameters for the constructor: `method`, `tareId`, `tareMass`, `mcms`, and `mcds`.
 5. Run the JavaScript file using Node.js by running the command `node solution.js`
 6. Use the class methods to calculate the moisture content, material dry mass, and the mass of the material.
-3. You can also import the class into your project by adding `const MoistureContent = require('moisture-content')`, and create a new instance to do the functions above.
+3. You can also import the class into your project, and create a new instance to do the functions above.
 4. To test the code, run `npm run test`

-## Methods

-  # `getMms()`

-Calculates and returns the mass of the material.

-  # `getMaterialDryMass()`

-Calculates and returns the dry mass of the material.

-  # `getWaterContent()`

-Calculates and returns the moisture content of the material.

-## Assumption

-Please note that this is a prototype of the Moisture Content project and it is just a demonstration of the logic to showcase coding skill within a time frame.
-The actual functionality of the project will include many more inputs and variables, as well as additional features and user interface.